KERS – boosting the F1

 - Motor Generator Unit-Heat (MGU-H): uses heat from the car’s waste exhaust gases to drive a generator – this sits between the compressor and turbine of the turbocharger (Autoevolution, 2018).

-Exhaust gases from the engine power the turbocharger, however the MGU-H recovers the excess energy in the exhaust stream which is generated when the compressor is powered up.
-This electrical energy is used to keep the compressor running under braking, and rotational energy is converted into electrical energy which is then stored as chemical energy (Daimler, 2019).
+Exhaust gases from the engine power the turbocharger.
+However the MGU-H recovers the excess energy in the exhaust stream.
+Which is a bi-product from the increase in power of the compressor.
+We can therefore use this electrical energy to keep the compressor running while braking, with the conversion of rotational energy into electrical energy.
+We can then store this as chemical energy (Daimler, 2019).

 The entire hybrid system is controlled by the Control Electronics (CE), and it will complete around 43 trillion calculations in order to analyse the speed at which the electric motors should run at and how much power should be deployed.
 In addition, it also calculates how the Energy Store can be optimised to ensure peak performance.